Pirates vs. Brewers Player Props Betting Odds

-You can see player prop bet odds for Christian Yelich, Carlos Santana and others on the Milwaukee Brewers and Pittsburgh Pirates prior to their matchup at 4:05 PM ET on Saturday at PNC Park.
+Player prop betting options for Christian Yelich, Carlos Santana and others are available in the Milwaukee Brewers-Pittsburgh Pirates matchup at PNC Park on Sunday, starting at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!